-- This course will explore the lives of great leaders throughout history.
+- About the lives of great leaders throughout history.

-- This course will explore the personal lives, traits, practices, and disciplines of leaders in various sectors of cultural history including religious leaders, political leaders, military leaders, and business leaders.
+- Explore the personal lives, traits, practices, and disciplines of leaders in various sectors of cultural history including religious leaders, political leaders, military leaders, and business leaders

 PACO 500 – Introduction to Pastoral Counseling